 Bakerboo Paints show you how acrylic pouring is done in “Golden Colors.”
 Beautifully balanced earth colors and well-pronounced cells make these canvasses stand out among the sea of other rainbow-colored acrylic pours.
 One more example confirming that simply mastering pouring or any other technique will not make artwork an instant masterpiece – there are other things that you have to master as well…

-So far we analyzed a few pour painting tutorials promoting acrylic pouring with silicone oil.
+So far we have analyzed a few pour painting tutorials promoting acrylic pouring with silicone oil.
 In this video Souffle Art simply shows that replacing silicone oil with any other oil will produce similar results.
 They write:

 As an extra point of clarification, this test was performed because some viewers didn’t have access to silicone or dimethicone oils where they lived, and they wanted to know if other oils would produce similar looks.
 Cooking oils are obviously not intended for painting or professional use.
 This video is simply demonstrating the performance of non-silicone oil to encourage cell formation in fluid acrylic paint.